2019 Expedia Credit Card Review – WalletHub Editors

 The Verdict: The Expedia®+ Card from Citi (Citi is a WalletHub partner) is a decent, if complicated, option for people with excellent credit who travel often and tend to book their accommodations on third-party comparison websites — particularly Expedia.com.
 It’s flexible in the sense that you won’t have to commit to a particular travel provider, but it’s also restrictive in that getting the most bang for your buck necessitates not only booking all of your travel through Expedia, but also limiting your accommodation and redemption options to certain deals offered on the site.

-Yes, you will earn 15,000 bonus points for charging at least $1,000 to the card within the first three months of account opening, redeemable for up to $200 toward a hotel reservation.
+Yes, you will earn 10,000 bonus points for charging at least $1,000 to the card within the first three months of account opening, redeemable for up to $100 toward a hotel reservation, and a $50 statement credit after your first eligible Expedia purchase greater than $50 within 3 months.
 But you only reap maximum value if you choose one of Expedia’s designated +VIP Access hotels.
 Similarly, the card’s ongoing rewards provide 3 points per $1 spent on “eligible” Expedia purchases, but that excludes certain hotel and rental car reservations, among other limitations.
 You will earn 1 point per $1 on all others purchases.

 When it comes to the Expedia®+ Card’s fees and rates, there are both positives and negatives to be found.
 On the one hand, it doesn’t charge an annual fee, which is great news for everybody, but especially for people who don’t spend or travel enough to warrant paying for plastic.
 On the other hand, this card does not offer 0% introductory interest rates or a competitive regular APR, which makes it ill-suited for financing and everyday spending.